Chtau/dlChart/projects/dl-chart/README.md

 Lightweight Angular Chart Library.

 The goal of this Library is to have an easy to use and small in size Chart Library.

-Currently if both Charts and the Legend is imported the `main.js` for Angular in Production build with Webpack is only **~7kb** bigger which makes it perfect for the usage in a Dashboard or somewhere where you can't / won't lazy load a Chart Library.
+It perfect for the usage in a Dashboard or somewhere where you can't / won't lazy load a Chart Library.

 The Charts are created with SVG which makes them responsive for every screen resolution and have no extern Library Dependencies.